degustujacaistota/en/docs/_posts/2020-09-20-Silvio_Nickol.md

 At the end, we had the pleasure to meet the Chef and the whole crew, and have a few words with them.
 It is an honor to meet someone who can prepare such a brilliant menu, which enchanted us.

-Just a few more words about prices.
-We chose a seven-course tasting menu for 149 euros per person.
-A "cover" fee was also added to the bill, it seems that for bread and butter-style additions, 7.50 euros per person.
-I prefer when all necessary costs are included in the menu price.
-The tip was not included in the bill.

-## The Silvio Nickol Gourmet Restaurant receives: **248/250!**
 Link to the restaurant [Silvio Nickol Gourmet Restaurant]

 The tasting date: 28.08.2020